osresearch/spispy/README.md

 # SPI Spy: Flash emulation

-The SPI Spy tool is an open source (both hardware and software) SPI flash emulation tool.
-It an store a flash image in the SDRAM connected to the FPGA and serve the image to a host CPU over the SPI bus.
+The SPI Spy is an open source (both hardware and software) SPI flash emulation tool.
+It can store a flash image in the SDRAM connected to the FPGA and serve the image to a host CPU over the SPI bus.
+This allows you to avoid the lengthy SPI flash erase/write cycles during firmware development as well as to more easily explore early boot time security against TOCTOU attacks.

 ## Platform
 The design is currently based on the [ULX3S](https://radiona.org/ulx3s/)